• Double-bridge static cone penetrometer

 XXX.X

-Complete the tests at each depth within a single borehole.
-Once all tests are finished, simply press the "D" key to exit, save the data, and you’ll be done with the introduction of all the test procedures.
+After completing the tests at each depth within a single borehole, once all tests are finished, simply press the “D” end key to save the data and conclude the introduction of all the various tests.

-5. Secondary measurements on the microcomputer refer to situations that arise during the measurement process under special circumstances, including power failure, operator error, probe replacement, cable breakage, and more.
+5. Secondary measurement on a microcomputer refers to situations during the measurement process that are considered special, including: power failure, operator error, probe replacement, cable breakage, and so forth.

 •

-1. In the measurement state, if the microcomputer loses power or the probe needs to be replaced (which prevents normal data saving), press the "Return" key to go back to the main menu, or restart the device.
+1. In the measurement state, if the microcomputer loses power and you need to replace the probe, etc. (and cannot save data normally), press the "Return" key to go back to the main menu or restart the device.

-2. Directly select "7 Secondary Measurement" to enter the parameter settings (note that selecting secondary measurement will *maintain* the measurement mode you were just using—do not choose any other options in the process).
-If you replace the probe, you must adjust the coefficient to match the new probe’s specifications; no need to input any other values.
-After confirming, you’ll return to the measurement state you previously exited.
-Then, carefully insert the probe back to the original depth, lift it slightly, press the "A" key to zero the display, and finally press the "B" key to resume the test at the same depth as before.
+2. Directly select “7—Secondary Measurement” to enter the parameter settings.
+(Note: When entering secondary measurement mode, the system will retain the measurement mode that was just running; do not select any other items in between.)
+If you change the probe, you must adjust the coefficient to match the new probe’s coefficient.
+You don’t need to input any other values.
+Press the Confirm key to proceed and return to the measurement state you just exited.
+Insert the probe back into the original depth, then lift it slightly, press the “A” key to zero the reading, and press the “B” key to start and continue the test at the original depth.

-3. In an experiment, even if you exit multiple times (due to abnormal termination), you can still proceed to the second measurement stage.
-The data from this port will be continuously sampled and saved by the microcomputer, ensuring no compromise to data integrity.
-However, when replacing the probe, you must power off and then restart the system.
+3. In a single experiment, no matter how many times you exit unexpectedly (non-normal exit), you can still proceed from the second measurement.
+The data from this hole will be continuously sampled and saved by the microcomputer, without compromising data integrity.
+When replacing the probe, you must turn off and then restart the device.

 Chapter 3: Data Processing